fiatsasia/BitFlyerDotNet/README.md

 **BitFlyerDotNet is NOT official library for bitFlyer Lightning APIs.**

 ### Updates
+- 2019/05/12 All of price and size are changed definition type from double to decimal.
+             Changed build environment isual Studio from 2017 to 2019.
 - 2019/03/31 Added hot/cold start option to RealtimeExecutionSource and chaged default to hot (hot start on subscribe).
 - 2019/03/21 Added BTCUSD and BTCEUR support in realtime ticker API.